wcgordon1/TustinRecruiting/src/content/jobs/tr-saas-sdr-everett-saas-p1v6dz.md

 ---
 position: SaaS SDR
 description: >-
-  ## Position Overview

-  Join our innovative and dynamic team as a Sales Development Representative (SDR) in the vibrant fintech sector of Everett, WA.
-This role offers an exciting opportunity to be on the front lines of our sales efforts, engaging with prospective clients and driving the growth of cutting-edge financial technologies.
-As an SDR, you will be part of a close-knit team of 3-5 professionals, working together to identify and create qualified sales opportunities.
+  Position Overview Join our innovative and dynamic team as a Sales Development Representative (SDR) in the vibrant fintech sector of Everett, WA.
+This role offers an exciting opportunity to be on the front lines of our sales efforts, engaging with prospective clients and driving the growth of cuttingedge financial technologies.
+As an SDR, you will be part of a closeknit team of 35 professionals, working together to identify and create qualified sales opportunities.
 With a focus on digital ...
 location: 'Everett, WA'